 • Suncoast: Hillsborough, Manatee and Sarasota counties

 Over the past several months, Voices for Florida has worked closely with the Florida Office of the Attorney General in applying for federal Victims of Crime Act (VOCA) funds to support the direct services in the target regions.
 The substantial grant application was submitted and is currently under technical review.
-Once the grant is approved, Voices will enter into contracts with first responder partners and emergency/total care assistance services, and begin serving victims through the Open Doors network.
+Once the grant is approved, Voices will enter into contracts with partners and emergency/total care assistance services, and begin serving victims through the Open Doors Outreach Network.

 More Outreach Meetings Underway

 Over the last few months, Voices for Florida has met with stakeholders to gather key local and state level information regarding standing practices, existing providers, prevailing statutory requirements and current service delivery methods.
 More outreach meetings are planned.
 Voices has worked closely with the Department of Children and Families and the Department of Juvenile Justice to understand the current landscape in Florida.
 The expertise of the two agencies in serving this population continues to provide helpful information about promising best practices, policy and research taking place in Florida and around the country.

 In addition, meetings were held with the identified service providers in the pilot regions, including the Delores Barr Weaver Policy Center (co-creator of Open Doors) and Children’s Home Society of Florida.
 The Open Doors team also began meeting with regional coalitions around the state, and is committed to engaging all anti-trafficking coalitions within the pilot regions.

 If you have any information you would like to share or questions regarding the Open Doors Outreach Network, please feel free to call 850-425-2621 or email Robyn Metcalf at firstname.lastname@example.org